openbermuda/ripl/README.rst

  Really Incredibly Point Less
 ==============================

+RIPL == Really Incredibly Point Less

+or

+RIPL == Read Interpret Print Loop

-The code here started life as some simple utilities to help me write a presentation.
+This started life as some simple utilities to help me write a presentation.

 The idea was to write something in restructured text and have some